cgDeepLearn/fluentpython/README.md

-# fluentpython
+# FluentPython

-fluent python example learn
+Fluent python example learn

+A awesome Book for learning more about python